mateus4k/mateus4k/README.md

 ### Hi!

-💻 I'm a backend software engineer working with Node.js, TypeScript, Docker and Kubernetes
+💻 I'm a Senior Backend Software Engineer working with Node.js, TypeScript and Kubernetes